pocomane/luachild/Readme.md

 with posix spawn+environ api (e.g. linux).

 The code was extracted from the [LuaDist Ex](https://github.com/LuaDist/luaex) module.
-Only few modification were made in order to adapt it to lua-5.3/luajit-2.1, so the original copyright and license (MIT) was kept.
+Very few modification were made, so the original license (MIT) was kept, Copyright 2007 Mark Edgar.

+If you need a legal statement for these changes, please refer to the [Unlicense](http://unlicense.org) text in the COPYING.txt file.
+It also applies to any file without any explicit distribution statement.

 Build
 ------